-The ONWR is working to comply with the 20-year national strategy to provide clean and sustainable water resources to the people and industries, prevent damages from flooding, ensuring a balance of the use of water resources and public cooperation (Sangiam, 2020).
+The ONWR is working to comply with the 20-year national strategy to provide clean and sustainable water resources to people and industries, prevent flooding damages, and ensure a balance of water resource use and public cooperation (Sangiam, 2020).

 Thailand and the effects of changing climate patterns

-• The Kingdom of Thailand is in Southeast Asia with a population of over 68 million spread over 513,115 square kilometres of land area.
-Thailand has a total of 25 river basin and an annual rainfall of 1700mm.
-Their primary source of drinking water is from surface and groundwater sources, like many Asian countries it is continuously threatened by industrial waste contamination and agricultural and human activities.
+- The Kingdom of Thailand is in Southeast Asia.
+Its population is over 68 million and spread over 513,115 square kilometres of land area.
+Thailand has 25 river basins and an annual rainfall of 1700mm.
+Its primary source of drinking water is surface and groundwater.
+Like many Asian countries, Thailand is continuously threatened by industrial waste contamination and agricultural and human activities.

-• Increasing population and urbanisation also slowly degrades the water quality and resources as well.
+- Increasing population and urbanisation also slowly degrade water quality and resources.
 One-third of its surface water is of poor quality.
-Their largest source of groundwater is the Lower Central plain surrounding Bangkok which is used to meet the region’s demand, however, it is being over-extracted and exploited because there is no existing policy to control the amounts of water drawn from it in terms of sustainable yield levels.
+Their largest source of groundwater is the Lower Central plain surrounding Bangkok, which is used to meet the region’s demand.
+However, it is being over-extracted and exploited because there is no existing policy to control the amounts of water drawn from it in terms of sustainable yield levels.

-• The changing climate patterns in Thailand has led to irregular rainfall which causes the droughts.
-They do not large reservoirs to store water and relies heavily on dams.
-But increasing droughts has lowered the dam’s water-level and impacting their rice production.
-Thailand is large rice exporter, and their agricultural sector consumes 70 per cent of their national water supply.
+- The changing climate patterns in Thailand have led to irregular rainfall, which causes droughts.
+Thailand does not have large reservoirs to store water and relies heavily on dams.
+However, increasing droughts have lowered the dams’ water levels, impacting rice production.
+Thailand is a large rice exporter, and its agricultural sector consumes 70 per cent of its national water supply.
 So, insufficient water supply caused by droughts can impact their economy as well.

-• Flooding is also another problem that is facing the country.
-Many regions experiencing heavy rainfall can cause damage to their agriculture and livestock (Suwal, 2019).
+- Flooding is another problem facing the country.
+Many regions experiencing heavy rainfall can damage their agriculture and livestock (Suwal, 2019).

 What the Thai government is doing

-Bangrapa (7 January, 2020) says that Thailand’s cabinet is set to approve 3 billion baht equivalent to US$96 million in funding to combat water shortages in Thailand’s especially in vulnerable areas as announced by the Office of National Water Resources (ONWR).
+Bangrapa (7 January 2020) says that Thailand’s cabinet is set to approve 3 billion baht, equivalent to US$96 million, in funding to combat water shortages in Thailand, especially in vulnerable areas, as announced by the Office of National Water Resources (ONWR).

-Deputy Prime Minister Prawit Wongsuwon said that authorities plan to dig more than 500 artesian wells this year and adds that adequate measures are set up to ensure that water supplies are available until July (Bangprapa, 2020).
+Deputy Prime Minister Prawit Wongsuwon said that authorities plan to dig more than 500 artesian wells this year and added that adequate measures are being taken to ensure that water supplies are available until July (Bangprapa, 2020).

-Additionally, when the 2020 fiscal budget is passed, state agencies are required to disburse funds worth 9.4 billion baht or approximately US$ 300 million to implement 1,435 water projects in 54 provinces as soon as possible.
-The outcome of these projects will be to store 135 million cubic meters of additional water and will be done before the rainy season, says Mr Somkiat.
+Additionally, when the 2020 fiscal budget is passed, state agencies must disburse funds worth 9.4 billion baht or approximately US$ 300 million to implement 1,435 water projects in 54 provinces as soon as possible.
+The outcome of these projects will be to store 135 million cubic meters of additional water, which will be done before the rainy season, says Mr Somkiat.

 Bangrapa (7 January 2020) that, however, not every inch of Thailand will have access to this water due to geographical locations.
 Prime Minister Prayut Chan-o-cha urged residents to build small ponds to retain water for consumption during the dry season, the report says.